 Step Seven – Now it’s time to prep the table for staining by applying pre-stain.

-Pre-stain makes a huge difference and is very easy to apply…just brush it on and allow it to set for 5-15 minutes, then remove any access with a clean cloth before starting the next step.
+Pre-stain makes a huge difference and is very easy to apply…just brush it on and allow it to set for 5-15 minutes, then remove any excess with a clean cloth before starting the next step.

 Step Eight – This is the scary step, staining over the stencil.
 Go ahead and stain the top, just like you would if you hadn’t just lovingly and carefully stenciled it.